On the Notion of Equal Figures in Euclid: A Euclidean theory of area

-Euclid's proof of I.45 can easily be used to prove that, given any line $UV$, every quadrilateral is equal to a rectangle with one side equal to $UV$.
 By the ``sum'' of two rectangles with side $UV$ we mean another such rectangle formed by placing the two end-to-end; of course that notion can be formulated precisely without mentioning motion.
 With $UV$ fixed, the ``area'' of a triangle or quadrilateral $\Delta$ is by definition the rectangle with side $UV$ that is equal to the circumscribed rectangle of $\Delta$.
 That rectangle is unique, by Lemma~\ref{lemma:ER2}.
 We can now prove that we can test two figures for equality by comparing their areas:

 \begin{theorem} With area defined as above, relative to a fixed ``unit segment'', two quadrilaterals or triangles are equal if and only if they have the same area. \end{theorem}

 {\em Proof}.
 Let $\Gamma$ and $\Delta$ be equal figures.
 As remarked above, the method of Prop.~I.45 and I.~38 can be used to show that each figure is equal to a rectangle with one side equal to the unit segment $UV$.
 By transitivity, the figures are equal if they have equal area.
 That is half the theorem.
 Now, suppose the figures $\Gamma$ and $\Delta$ have equal area; we must prove they are equal.
 Since they have equal area, by the definition of area, there are rectangles $R_1$ and $R_2$, equal respectively to the circumscribed rectangles of $\Gamma$ and $\Delta$, such that $R_1$ and $R_2$ are equal rectangles.
 By Lemma~\ref{lemma:equalrectanglesequalfigures}, $R_1$ and $R_2$ are equal quadrilaterals (as well as equal rectangles).
 By the transitivity of ``equal rectangles'', the circumscribed rectangles of $\Gamma$ and $\Delta$ are equal.
 Hence, by definition, $\Gamma$ and $\Delta$ are equal figures.
 That completes the proof.